Who is Run 2 Rescue?

 "The Spirit of the LORD is upon Me, because He has anointed Me to preach the gospel to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty to the captives and recovery of sight to the blind, to set at liberty those who are oppressed..." -- Luke 14:8

 Aren't you just in it for the reward money?

 Ugh, no. First, reward money is rarely offered.
 Second, Run 2 Rescue operates strictly on donations received and is a registered 501(c)(3) non-profit organization, so all financial gifts are tax-deductible.
-Therefore, no payment is required for rescuing a victim held captive nor is reward money our motive for rescue.
+Therefore, no payment is required for rescuing or restoring a victim held captive nor is reward money our motive for assitance.
 Our motive is to - Reach, Rescue and Restore - lives from sexual exploitation.
-There are many expenses involved in such operations and we would greatly appreciate any financial assistance you can offer at: http://run2rescue.com/donate.php
+There are many expenses involved in such operations and we would greatly appreciate any financial help you can offer at: http://run2rescue.com/donate.php

 Where do victims go after they are rescued?

 One of our first and foremost concerns is a victim's physical health and safety.
 While there are many similarities, each survivor's story is unique.
 They may initially require emergency medical care.
 In many cases, because these girls have been heavily drugged, drug detox may be one of their initial steps.
 The physiological hold some drugs have on these brave survivors is intense as their bodies scream at them to go back for more.
 After the initial short term care, then family reunification and longer term care options are discussed and made available to them. * Please understand, many sex traffickers are very organized and utilize undercover informants who may also be online.
 They do this to access information about investigations to avoid prosecution and/or survivors' locations to recapture and/or harm them.
 For the safety of the survivors, we will not be able to release detailed personal information or care locations to the public. *

 Don't these girls just want to be left alone?